decredcommunity/events/docs/report-template.md

 {TODO: Resolve and remove all tasks and hints enclosed in curly braces like this one.
 Final text must have no curly braces!}

-{Save the file as YYYYMMDD-title-city-country.md, all lowercase.
-Example: 20190116-tnabc-miami-usa.md}
+{Save the file as YYYYMMDD.N.md, all lowercase, N is event's number on that day.
+Example: 20190116.1.md}

 Report by {credit all those who contributed to the report, e.g. @Haon}.